2019 was the most successful year for van registrations

 Marketing Manager at The Van Insurer, said: “The latest registration statistics reinforce the positive outlook we’ve gleaned from our own data (...)
 We’ve enjoyed a bumper year for insurance quotes, which shows huge market appetite"

 Most popular vans of 2019

 1. FORD TRANSIT

-The Ford Transit van has been a household name since it arrived on the UK roads 50 years ago.
+The Ford Transit van has been a household name since it arrived on the UK roads just over 50 years ago.
 Its features make the Ford Transit an appealing model for business users all over the country.
 The customising options, reliability and practicality of the vehicle make it the most popular across the UK.
 A significantly updated version made its UK debut at the 2019 CV Show bringing improved payload ratings and a nicer cab interior, among other innovations making a great van even better.

 2. VAUXHALL VIVARO

 Despite Vauxhall become part of the French PSA Group, the new Vivaro is still proudly built in Britain to a very high standard.
 Cousin to the Citroen Dispatch, Peugeot Expert and Toyota Proace, this latest version is a little down on overall load volume but can carry vast amounts of payload.
 It certainly seems to be appealing to its buying public.

 The Ford Transit Connect dates back to 2002 when it was launched as a replacement for the Escort van, but the city van has come a long way since then.
 Now regarded as one of the best small vans in the segment, the Transit Connect is more efficient, safer and better suited for all manner of uses than ever before.
 It suits buyers from small to compact sectors of the LCV market - and does so thanks to the choice of both short and long wheelbase body styles and a versatile load bay.
 The revised version gets a smarter look, a classier cabin and a more efficient 1.5-litre EcoBlue diesel engine.